 Hemp hearts are a complete protein.
 Hemp is a superfood (that grows in Canada) that aids in weight loss, bringing up energy levels (working on your adrenal glands and digestive system – so you don’t feel sluggish), lowering cholesterol and blood pressure, improving digestion by relieving constipation and diarrhea, aiding in detoxification and regulating blood sugar levels. hemp seeds are a great source of omega 3 and 6 as well as GLA.
 4 tbsp contains approximately 15g of protein.

-The peach is native to China and is best consumed in season and local (as they are best to ripen on the tree – they will be more nutrient dense this way).
+The peach is native to China and is best consumed in season and local (as they are best to ripen on the tree – they will be more nutrient-dense this way).
 A high source of vitamin c and A, peaches are also a good source of Potassium, magnesium, and Iron.
 Peaches are high in antioxidants and the secondary plant compound polyphenols – which work in combating cancer and fighting free radicals and oxidative damage to cells.
-The consumption of peaches has also been shown to be beneficial as a preventative and aid in the treatment of metabolic syndromes (such as weight gain, imbalanced cholesterol, diabetes and inflammation).
+The consumption of peaches has also been shown to be beneficial as a preventative and aid in the treatment of metabolic syndromes (such as weight gain, imbalanced cholesterol, diabetes, and inflammation).

 Nectarines were the fruit of classical gods in the Mediterranean.
 It is a type of peach and may have originated in China.
 High in vitamin C, Lutein (which is healthy for eyesight and health as well as skin health).
-With a high amount of fibre, it is also beneficial for digestive health.
+With a high amount of fiber, it is also beneficial for digestive health.